If I had a penny for every time a business owner told me they feel lost when it comes to marketing, I would certainly be a millionaire.

 Which marketing area is right for your business?

 Social media should be an essential part of your strategy.
 But if you only focus on social media, you will be leaving money on the table.
 You need to cover as many grounds as possible.

 It all depends on your business needs.
 You should find ways to be where your target audience is spending their time:

-- If you’re selling to drivers, then create a radio ad.
+- When you’re selling to drivers, then create a radio ad.

 - If your target audience are children make sure you follow them, in festivals, toy shops, and parks.

-- If your audience spends most of their time on google then you need to focus on SEO and SEM, etc.
+- Where do your audience spend most of their time? on google? then you need to focus on SEO and SEM, etc.

 Get the idea?
 Now, where do you think your target audience is?

 Which social media channel is better for your business?

 The most common mistakes in social media marketing: